Skip to main content

 Escape suggestions

 The FilterField syntax uses the space as delimiter between keys, operators, values, and statements.
+To learn more about the syntax refer to the Dynatrace Documentation.
 To avoid an invalid syntax when applying a suggestion, you can use the value prop and the children of the FilterField.Suggestion component.
 The value is used when applying the suggestion, whereas the children are used to render the suggestion in the overlay.

 In general, the following characters need to be escaped, either wrapping the whole value in double quotes, or using a \ to escape single characters: